USDA-FSA/fsa-design-system/components/tophat/index.md

 ### Use When

-* An FSA Application is viewable to a internal or public audience.
+* An Application is viewable to a internal or public audience.
-* An FSA Application needs to have a clear indication of an offical government website.
+* An Application needs to have a clear indication of an offical government website.

 ### Don't Use